humbkr/albaplayer-client/README.md

 ## Development

+#### Jetbrains IDEs setup
+This project uses absolute imports.
+To avoid Jetbrains IDEs to complain:
+- Right click on the /src folder > Mark directory as > Resources root
+- Menu > Settings > Editor > Code style > Javascript > Check "Use paths relative to the project, resource, or sources root"

 #### Docker

 A docker image is provided for developement purposes, if you don't want to install the dev stack on your machine.